 I’ll do it on the day: I’ve heard this so many times as a coach and it’s probably one of the worst things you can do.
 Swimmers often think that it doesn’t matter if they do or don’t do something in training.
 When the real race is on, they will remember to do everything perfect or they promise to focus properly on doing things right.
 They won’t.
 What we do in training directly transfers to what we do in a race, especially when we are fatigued or under pressure.
 Training is where we form habit and the point of training is to make sure the habits we form are correct techniques.
 The solution is simple, treat every turn as a race turn.
 If you slip up, make a note of it and be determined not to do it again.

 I sea swim so I don’t need to streamline: or as it’s usually put to me, there are no walls to push off in the ocean.
 While this is true, streamlining is a transferrable skill.
 If you can place and hold your body in an effective streamlined position, then you can also place and hold your body in a good position while you swim.
 From what I’ve seen in swimmers, those that push off the wall and are unable to hold the correct amount of tension for a streamline are also unable to hold the correct amount of tension when swimming to enable a high body position.
 While a wetsuit will add a lot of extra buoyancy, such a swimmer won’t get the same height in the water when wearing one as I do when I swim with one and the higher you are the less resistance you cause.
 There is also the fact that better streamline off the walls in the pool means you go faster, which also means you get to swim more meters in your session.

 So hopefully I’ve convinced anyone reading this of the importance of streamlining off the wall and hopefully it will inspire someone to focus a little bit more on it.
-Check out my articles on starts and turns if you haven’t already done so.
+Check out my articles on starts, turns and the breakout if you haven’t already done so.